Psychology and Child Development

 The PSY&CD Tentative Course Offerings page has been updated for Academic Year 25-26.
 Plan ahead for our last year on quarters: https://psycd.calpoly.edu/undergraduate/tentative-course-offerings

-We will soon post the TCO for Summer 26-Spring 27!
+We hope to post the TCO for Summer 26-Spring 27 by early February.

 College-wide, you can check out Summer courses here: https://cla.calpoly.edu/summer-cla-tentative-course-offerings